Dhghomon/easy_rust/README.md

 impl Animal {
     fn new() -> Self {
-        // Self means AnimalType.
+        // Self means Animal.
-        //You can also write AnimalType instead of Self
+        //You can also write Animal instead of Self

         Self {
             // When we write Animal::new(), we always get a cat that is 10 years old